 With a PermaTrak's concrete boardwalk system installed on a helical pile foundation system, owners can benefit from a very durable, maintenance-free structure overall.

 Once a pile is installed to the specified capacity, a steel plate is secured to each pile, setting the template for the rest of the PermaTrak boardwalk construction process.

-1. The PermaTrak concrete boardwalk system is manufactured by local precasters throughout the country.
+1. The PermaTrak concrete boardwalk system is manufactured by pre-qualified regional precasters throughout the country.
 We own and maintain these steel production forms to ensure consistent quality control.

 2. The boardwalk's beginning and ending stations typically utilize our precast abutment piece, on an unreinforced concrete leveling pad.
 Lift inserts allow for easy handling.